Goal-Driven Query Answering over First- and Second-Order Dependencies with Equality: Abstract

 \section{Abstract}

-\emph{Dependencies} are logical statements that formally describe a domain of interest.
-In databases, dependencies are used to express integrity constraints, deal with data incompleteness, or specify transformations between database schemas.
-In knowledge representation and reasoning, dependencies are sometimes called \emph{existential rules}, and they are used to describe background knowledge about an application domain.
-Dependencies are usually expressed in fragments of first-order logic, but second-order dependencies have received considerable attention as well: they support existentially quantified function variables, which are necessary to express composition of certain classes of schema mappings \cite{DBLP:journals/tods/FaginKPT05, DBLP:journals/jcss/Arenas0RR13} and can generally simplify domain modelling.
-When second-order dependencies are combined with equality reasoning (i.e., the ability to derive equality statements), the resulting language can express composition of very expressive classes of schema mappings \cite{DBLP:journals/tods/NashBM07, DBLP:journals/corr/abs-1106-3745}.

-Query answering over data with dependencies plays a central role in most applications of dependencies.
-The problem is commonly solved by using a suitable variant of the chase algorithm to compute a universal model of the dependencies and the data and thus explicate all knowledge implicit in the dependencies.
-After this preprocessing step, an arbitrary conjunctive query over the dependencies and the data can be answered by evaluating it the computed universal model.
-If, however, the query to be answered is fixed and known in advance, computing the universal model is often inefficient as many inferences made during this process can be irrelevant to a given query.
-In such cases, a \emph{goal-driven} approach, which avoids drawing unnecessary inferences, promises to be more efficient and thus preferable in practice.
+\emph{Dependencies} are used in databases to express integrity constraints, deal with data incompleteness, or specify transformations between database schemas.
+While they are usually expressed in fragments of first-order logic, second-order dependencies provide existentially quantified function variables, which are needed to express composition of certain classes of schema mappings \cite{DBLP:journals/tods/FaginKPT05, DBLP:journals/jcss/Arenas0RR13}.
+When further extended with the ability to derive equality statements, second-order dependencies can express compositions of very expressive classes of schema mappings \cite{DBLP:journals/tods/NashBM07, DBLP:journals/corr/abs-1106-3745}.
+Answering queries over data with dependencies is commonly solved by using a suitable chase variant to compute a universal model of the dependencies and the data, after which any conjunctive query can be answered by evaluating it in the universal model.
+If, however, the query to be answered is known in advance, computing the universal model is often inefficient as many inferences made during this process can be irrelevant to the query at hand.
+In such cases, a \emph{goal-driven} approach, which avoids drawing unnecessary inferences, can be more efficient and thus preferable in practice.